 Instructions Form 1040NR

-If you are ONLY filing form 8843 – because you earned no income or taxable scholarship – we recommend you complete the paper version on your own, using the Completed Sample 8843 as a reference.
+If you are ONLY filing form 8843 – because you earned no income from wages or taxable scholarship (room and board waivers for Exchange Visitors are NOT taxable) – complete the paper version on your own.
 No SSN or taxpayer ID needed.

 Where Can I Get HELP With Filing My Taxes?